 Call your local animal control facility to see if a report was filed matching the description of the animal in your care.

-Check to see if its owner has filed a lost pet report on the AHS Lost and Found Pets Bulletin Board.
+Check to see if its owner has filed a lost pet report on the Animal Humane Society Lost and Found Pets Bulletin Board.
 You can also post a found pet report with the animal’s picture, location and description to increase its chances of being reunited with its owners.

-If no report is found and you wish to bring to AHS, contact our Animal Admissions Center at (763) 412-4969.
+If no report is found and you wish to bring to Animal Humane Society, contact our Animal Admissions Center at (763) 412-4969.
 Together we will find a date and time for you to bring the animal in.

-When you arrive at AHS we will scan the animal for a microchip, gather information about him/her and its circumstances and give the animal an initial evaluation for placement.
+When you arrive at Animal Humane Society we will scan the animal for a microchip, gather information about him/her and its circumstances and give the animal an initial evaluation for placement.

 The animal will then be held for the state-mandated five days to provide its owner time to locate it.
 Stray animals are also posted on our online lost and found bulletin board to help facilitate its return home.